baao/data2model/README.md

 #### For now, run node with the --harmony_destructuring flag as it isn't finally implemented.

   1. Copy (or create a new one) the `.env.example` file to `.env` in your apps root dir and fill in your credentials.
 You don't need to specify a database here.
-  2. Start redis and run `npm run-script createModel`, follow the instructions.
+   1.1.
+Get the dot notation for your xml file.
+See [dotNotation](https://github.com/baao/data2model#dotNotation) for how to.
+  2. Start redis, create a file with this contents:

+  `var data2model = require('data2model');
+   new data2model.creator();`

+  run it and follow the instructions.
+This will launch the model creator and will ask you for some details.
   3. Have a look at the generated file inside the `/models` directory, you can add valueOptions, defaultValues and whatsoever
   4. Once done, saving XML data is as simple as: